Google Maps Service: Transforming lives and businesses all over!

 Managing the cost of Geo-location API usage

-But, you can view or set daily billable limits for the Geolocation API with the help of following steps:
+But, you can view or set daily billable limits for the Geolocation API with the help of the following steps:

 - Visit the Geo-location API Quotes page in the Google Cloud Platform Console.